boings/crypto_tui_ticker/README.md

 ### keybindings

-- Navigation: Use the arrow keys, j/k, or h/l to navigate up, down, left, and right.
+- Navigation: Use the arrow keys or j/k to navigate up and down.
 - Sorting: Press Tab to cycle through columns or r to reverse the sort order.
-- Change Colors: Use → or ← to switch between color palettes.
+- Change Colors: Use →/l or ←/h to switch between color palettes.
 - Quit: Press Esc or q to exit the application.
 - Tab: Cycle through columns to sort by.
 - r: Reverse the sort order.